softworkz/emby-wiki/Web-Socket.md

 The client name **must match** the value used in http authorization headers.

-After the web socket has connected, the client should report it's remote control capabilities using /Sessions/Capabilities.
+**After the web socket has connected, the client should report it's remote control capabilities using /Sessions/Capabilities**.
 This should be repeated anytime the socket reconnects.

 ## Messages